sripad-tvss/Basic-Data-Structures/README.md

 # Basic-Data-Structures

-### This repository contains code for implementation of basic data structures
+### This repository contains code for implementation of basic data structures and searching algorithms.